 Coach Faheem Rivers has 12 years of experience coaching basketball including National Junior basketball in Vallejo and freshmen basketball.
 For 7 years, he was the Assistant Coach for the Vallejo High School Junior Varsity basketball team.
 He also coached 2 years of varsity summer league for Vallejo High school.
 Currently he is the basketball coach for both the boys and girls team at Averroes high school.
 He also leads an independent AAU Summer league program.

 Born and brought up in London, England, Huma studied Mathematics and Management at Brunel University.
-She then completed her teacher training in Secondary level Mathematics at the Institute of Education, University of London.
+She completed her teacher training in Secondary level Mathematics at the Institute of Education, University of London.
 She moved to the Bay Area in 1997, and has since gained her California Clear Credential in Mathematics.
-Huma has seven years’ experience in teaching Math at the middle/high school level, as well as six years’ experience in private Math tutoring.
-She joined Averroes in 2012.
-Huma also founded the first Muslim Girl Scout troops in her area and has been leading them for eight years.
+Huma has several years’ experience in teaching Math at the middle/high school level, in the classroom as well as private Math tutoring.
+She joined Averroes in 2012 and enjoys being part of the unique vision and scope of the school.
+Huma also founded the first Muslim Girl Scout troops in her area and has been leading them since 2009.
+She enjoys working with youth and having a part in shaping their skills and values.

 Nejat is founder and director of Mosaic Therapeutic Services, a consulting therapeutic company that provides in-home therapy for students.
 She consults regularly with parents and school officials to help create in-home programs and classroom modifications for both children and adolescents.
 In addition, she conducts parent training to encourage parent involvement.
 Prior to her current position, she had independently contracted with various school districts in the Bay Area.
 She has conducted and structured home school programs for children with academic, social and/or speech needs.
 Using her education from SFSU and USF, she is able to implement behavioral strategies into a classroom.
 Both her experience and training have helped her put together programs to fit her client’s profile.
 While working closely with an educator, she incorporates various strategies and modifications to a student’s classroom to support behavior and academic needs.